jlengrand/polymer-hot-reloading-example/README.md

 * The command expects your code / project to be sitting in the `app` folder.
 Change as desired
 * `bower_components` files will be served synamically, which means you don't need to reference the `bower_components folder when using external dependencies`.

+Your browser should open a new tab by itself once browser sync is running.
+Otherwise, navigate to [http://localhost:3000](http://localhost:3000).

+Also, think about checking out [http://localhost:3001/](http://localhost:3001/) for the browsersync overview.

 ## Author